About the course

 A satisfactory health declaration and a Disclosure and Barring Service (DBS) check, previously known as a Criminal Records Bureau (CRB) check, will be required (see below).

 Mature students A high percentage of our intake are mature students, and these applicants are considered on individual merit, relevant work experience and evidence of recent academic achievement.
-Grade C at GCSE in both English and Maths is required.
+Grade C GCSEs in both English and Maths is required.

 Please note: This course may involve regular access to children and/or vulnerable adults, also known as regulated activity.
 Where this is the case, students are required to complete an Enhanced Disclosure and Barring Service (DBS) application.
 The application currently costs £51.86, but this is subject to change.
 For the most up to date information please visit the Home office website.

 The University will send you more information as part of your admissions process.
 For further guidance please Contact Admissions.